jhessing92/info-deck/PRESENTATION-SCRIPT.md

 **Q: "What's the difference between Automations, Assistants, and Agents?"**
 **A:** "Automations are 'if-this-then-that' workflows (when X happens, do Y).
 Assistants let you ask questions and take actions in natural language.
 Agents are always-on workers with memory who follow SOPs and escalate when needed.
 They all work together."

+**Q: "Why can I swap models without losing my playbooks?"**
+**A:** "Because your intelligence layer—your memory, your playbooks, your workflows—all live in SIC, which you own.
+The AI model (GPT-4, Claude, Gemini, etc.) is just the 'engine' that processes your data.
+When you swap engines, SIC keeps all your context.
+With rented AI like ChatGPT, they own your context—so switching means starting over."

+**Q: "What's included in the SIC credits?"**
+**A:** "Credits cover everything: model calls & tokens, RAG/embeddings, agent runtime, voice minutes, storage, and automation runs.
+We have soft caps at 80% to warn you, hard caps at 100%, and full usage ledgers so you can see exactly what's consuming credits.
+No surprise bills."

 ---

 ## 🎯 **Key Talking Points to Remember**